ngneat/svg-icon/README.md

 <svg-icon key="settings" color="hotpink" fontSize="40px"></svg-icon>
 ```

 _Note_ that the `key` should be striclty typed based on your icons.
+You can also export the `SvgIcons` type from the library if you need it.

 ## Register icons locally